palo-it-th/unity-ar-app-use-case/README.md

 This project showcases the development of an AR application using the Unity Engine version 6.
 It serves as a comprehensive guide for building AR experiences, demonstrating key features such as face tracking, image tracking, and plane detection.
 Whether you're targeting iOS or Android platforms, this project provides step-by-step instructions and essential dependencies to get you started on your AR development journey.

+## Prerequisites

+Before you begin, ensure you have the following software installed:

+- **JetRider IDE**: Required to open and edit the source code.
+You can download it from [JetRider Official Website](https://www.jetrider.com/download).
+- **Unity Engine version 6**: Necessary for building and running the AR application.

+Follow the installation instructions provided on the respective websites to set up these tools on your development machine.

 ## Dependencies

 This project relies on the following dependencies: